 Publishing Personal Definitions to the Shared Space

-When you’re ready to share your new definition with the rest of your organization, simply navigate to the definition page and select the Publish to shared space option.
+When you’re ready to share your new definition with the rest of your organization, simply navigate to the definition page, click the three ellipses in the top-right corner to open the additional options menu, then click Copy to Shared Space.

 Some important notes about creating and managing personal definitions: